sebftw/interp2gpu/README.md

 :x: Does not currently support double-precision inputs.
 :x: Does not currently support arbitrary input pixel grids.

-You can add support for double-precision inputs and arbitrary input pixel grids fairly easily - feel free to contribute.
+You can add support for double-precision inputs and non-uniform pixel grids relatively easily - feel free to contribute.

 ## Files
 - `example.m` is an example that shows how to use interp2gpu.